 While you might think noise levels are too high or there’s too much unproductive visiting going on, your employees may find the overhead music energizing and the impromptu meetings in the aisle useful for teamwork.
 Likewise, if you don’t sit with your team, you may be completely unaware that one person’s cologne is bugging everyone who sits within 10 desks.

 Questions to ask include:

 - What do you find most distracting or bothersome in your work area?

 - What negatively impacts your productivity?

 - Are there any changes that would help you be more productive?

 Once you know where the biggest triggers lie for your employees, it’s time to build your cubicle etiquette policy.
 You want to create professional standards that address widespread disruptions to productivity without restricting people too much.
 Your policy will be as unique as your company and your office space.

-Focus on the three S’s of cubicle etiquette
+Monitor the three S’s of cubicle etiquette

 If you’ve been in a leadership position for a while, you know there are some people who need to be reminded (sometimes repeatedly) that their behavior may be annoying others.
 Without intervention, open offices can turn into a Wild West with the loud talker, the over-sharer, the nail clipper, and the smelly-food lover driving everyone else to distraction.